wbzyl/rack-codehighlighter/README.markdown

     require 'sinatra/rdiscount'
     require 'codehighlighter-middleware'

-    require 'coderay'  # here we use Coderay
+    require 'coderay'  # here we use the Coderay highlighter

     use Rack::Codehighlighter, :coderay